kaylaoneill/geom99/timelog.md

 - Play with Configerables for Week9 Checklist:
 - https://github.com/kaylaoneill/geom99/blob/main/TestingConfigurableSolutionsMenu.md
   - Field Maps:
     - Readings & playing with builder-45 minutes
+    - NOTE: had to create two maps as I messed up the settings in thr first one (noted in document) as so it did not work.
+Document outlines the proper instuctions
       - Testing the map-15 minutes
   - Dashboard- 30 minutes

 - Weekly total for Web: 3.5 hours